"Spectacular...something very special... should be on your must-do list."

 But don't take our word for it, click here to see what other travellers

 If you are on a whistle-stop tour ticking off locations on your list in a mad rush to "do" South Africa in ten days, then you're probably not going to be able to fit us in on your hectic mission.
 It is not worth coming here for just 1 night.
 We believe travelling is about immersing yourself in new experiences and being open to the possibility that you'll click with a place and stay for a week or more.
 If your time is very limited, rather spend more time at fewer places.

 As we have become more well-known over the years, we have noticed that occasionally we have guests who choose to ignore all our descriptions of what Bulungula is and how we are a part of a traditional Xhosa community in a remote village.
 These guests choose Bulungula after merely looking at the price and the proximity to the beautiful beach and then are unhappy (which makes us unhappy) when they find that Bulungula is not a resort with a fence with the “locals” on the outside and the guests on the inside.
 Bulungula is an integrated space where you'll sometimes find yourself sharing common areas with members of our community who may not speak English but are friendly and interesting (there'll always be a manager around who can translate if necessary).
 So please take the time to read through this website and make sure that we are offering the vibe you're looking for.
 This is not an old-style, white South African beach resort.

-Obviously racists, sexists, etc are not welcome at all.
+Obviously racists, sexists and other negative people are not welcome at all.